 Nearest AirportCastellon (90 minutes), Barcelona (3 hours)

 Local InterestPhotography, painting and stargazing classes are frequently run.
 Hiking, biking, wild swimming, wine, cava, beer and cheese-tasting, horse-riding, truffle-hunting, flower-arranging and trips to a vulture-feeding sanctuary can be arranged, plus lots more.

-From £910 per person, for a 7 night stay, B&B in a Classic Room, including flights and car hire.
+From £885 per person in low season and from £1,115 per person in high season, for a 7 night stay, B&B in a Classic Room, including flights and car hire.

 Prices are designed to give an indication of the total holiday cost, and do vary based on factors such as season and availability.
 Contact us for a specific quotation and to discuss your holiday requirements in more detail.